qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 The advantages of PostGIS are spatial indexing, filtering and querying capabilities.
-Using PostGIS, vector functions such as select and identify work more accurately than they do with OGR layers in QGIS.
+Using PostGIS, vector functions such as select and identify work more accurately than they do with GDAL layers in QGIS.

 .. _tip_postgis_layers: